xavierog/moulti/Documentation.md

 - Depending on its verbosity level (from `-v` to `-vvvvv`), Ansible is liable to output lines before Moulti's stdout callback plugin is invoked.
   Therefore, it is recommended to set `MOULTI_RUN_OUTPUT=harvest`.
 - By default, the callback plugin changes the title of the Moulti instance; set the environment variable `MOULTI_ANSIBLE_NO_TITLE` to any value to prevent that.
+- By default, all widgets appear expanded; set the environment variable `MOULTI_ANSIBLE_COLLAPSE=task` to collapse tasks from the start.

 ## Python scripting